D-25-PII-00006 | PIIRS | Research | Posting Expires 2/28/2025 11:59 PM, EDT

 3. Contact information for two recommendation letters (including one from the applicant’s doctoral supervisor);

-4. Two explicit endorsement letters by the potential supervisors, one at each university (In the research proposal, include endorsement letters from both supervisors (email is sufficient).
-The endorsement letter need only be a positive response to your request for supervisor (example: yes, I agree to supervise you in the event you are selected for the postdoctoral program);
+4. Two explicit endorsement letters from potential supervisors, one at each university.
+Screenshots of emails are sufficient.
+The endorsement letter should be a positive response to your request for their supervision (example: ‘Yes, I agree to supervise you in the event you are selected for the postdoctoral program’);

 5. One writing sample (not to exceed 10MB).

 Incomplete submissions will not be considered.
-Please refer to the FAQs if you have any questions and before you contact either coordinator.
+Please refer to the FAQs for commonly asked questions.
+Any questions not answered by the FAQ can be directed to either coordinator.

 FAQs: https://ccc.princeton.edu/postdocfaq